Kdecherf/blog.kdecherf.com/content/blog/2012-04-12-oracle-i-download-your-jdk-by-eating-magic-cookies/index.markdown

 Fuck Yea.

 According to the [OTN BCL document for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html):
-> BY SELECTING THE "ACCEPT LICENSE AGREEMENT" (OR THE EQUIVALENT) BUTTON AND/<strong>OR BY USING THE SOFTWARE YOU ACKNOWLEDGE THAT YOU HAVE READ THE TERMS AND AGREE TO THEM</strong>.
+> BY SELECTING THE "ACCEPT LICENSE AGREEMENT" (OR THE EQUIVALENT) BUTTON AND/**OR BY USING THE SOFTWARE YOU ACKNOWLEDGE THAT YOU HAVE READ THE TERMS AND AGREE TO THEM**.

 _Enjoy it!_